Kequc/getinbox-sdk/README.md

 Removes the application which matches the given `id`, it will logout as soon as possible if currently connected.

-#### deliver (accountId: string, params: Object, callback? (error: Error) => void) => void
+#### deliver (params: Object, callback? (error: Error) => void) => void

-Delivers a message to the specified `accountId`, if the account isn't authorised to receive messages from any of your applications delivery will fail.
-If a callback is not provided and delivery fails this method will throw an error.
+If the account isn't configured to receive messages from one of your applications, delivery will fail.
+If delivery fails because of a service outage the message will attempt to be queued for delivery when the connection is re-established.
+It is possible your callback will not be called for quite a while.

 ## Params